kishikawakatsumi/UICKeyChainStore/README.md

 ```

 =====
-### Using store object, easy to edit multiple items.
+### Using store object, easier to edit multiple items

 Instantiate store object with default service name.